 2 Spread the chopped pecans over the bottom of a frozen pie shell.
 Pour the filling over the pecans.
 Don't worry about burying the pecans, they will rise to the surface.
 (If you have reserved a few whole pecan halves, you can use them to arrange them on the surface in a decorative pattern.
 Just dip them below the wet filling and let them rise again so they get coated with the filling.)

 3 Bake at 350°F for 30 minutes.
 After 30 minutes tent the pie loosely with aluminum foil to prevent the crust and pecans from getting too browned.
-Bake for another 40 to 50 minutes until the filling has set.
-The pie should be just barely wiggly in the center.
+Bake for another 35 to 45 minutes until the filling has set.
+The pie should be a bit wiggly in the center.

 4 Remove from oven and let cool completely.
 Note that the pie will be puffed up a bit when you first take it out of the oven, it will settle as it cools.